온라인미디어 예술활동 지원 Art Change Up

 Performance with NI:SE Ensemble

 I am performing two solos with Ni:Se Ensemble (Chamber Music) in their concert.
-I will be performing a new solo to Voice of Whale by George Crumb and reimagining my Snail piece to a newly composed music by A-Young Kim.
+I will be performing a new solo piece to Voice of Whale by George Crumb and reimagining my Snail III-Sexy Snail piece to a newly composed music by A-Young Kim.
 Pls come to see the performance!
 Such a beautiful music!

 May 13, 2013